4.1 General context

 Many diverse descriptions of social inclusion have been provided by political and scientific papers published in Slovakia.

-A considerable attention has been paid to definition of social exclusion, being a prerequisite for social inclusion.
-Social exclusion is characterised as the inability to participate in social, economic, political and cultural life, due to the following factors: low income, poor health, inadequate education, limited contact with members of the majority population and discrimination (World Bank et al. 2002)
+Considerable attention has been paid to the definition of social exclusion, which is a prerequisite for social inclusion.
+Social exclusion is characterized as the inability to participate in social, economic, political and cultural life, due to the following factors: low income, poor health, inadequate education, limited contact with members of the majority population and discrimination (World Bank et al. 2002)